nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 git pull origin develop
 ```

-3. Make your own branch based off `develop` and swith to it
+3. Make your own branch based off `develop` and switch to it

 ```sh
 git branch operators/legal-forum/<MY_BRANCH_NAME> # choose a descriptive and consiose name without using <>